cncf/devstats-example/SETUP_OTHER_PROJECT.md

 This example deployment uses Homebrew project.
 To run DevStats on the other project do:

-- Inall steps: note that you have a lower-case project name `homebrew` and full name `Homebrew` (for example used as Grafana Org name etc).
+- In all steps: note that you have a lower-case project name `homebrew` and full name `Homebrew` (for example used as Grafana Org name etc).
 - Update `grafana.sh`, vim: `s/homebrew/your_project/g`.
 - Update `projects.yaml` to contain your new project data.
 - Update `devel/deploy_all.sh` search for `omebrew` and replace with your project.